OS2G/git-good/README.md

 ### Graphical Solutions

-If you're like most people, you'll want an easy way to run git.
+If you're like most people, you'll want an easy way to run `git`.
 This doesn't mean you'll be able to do everything using buttons, but your most common tasks can be done so.

 #### Git for Windows